pmarais/cpdyn/README.md

 0. Migrate `./manage.py migrate`

 0. Run `import.R` R-script that will import that data into the SQLite DB, via the Django API.
+This requires installations of `Lubridate` & `dplyr` & `httr`

 0. Build frontend assets `yarn build`